Four ways to accelerate digital products with a new approach to Enterprise Project Portfolio Management

 Developing the right PPM approach is crucial to unlocking the next level of development velocity.
 A modern approach to portfolio management can help deliver a common terminology for work, break down silos, and accelerate decision-making.
 That’s exactly what business leaders and digital product owners need to keep up with the rapid pace of change in the digital world.

-In our recent webinar, we explore this topic in further detail and look at how PPM disciplines are modernising to support the four imperatives of growing a digital business.
+In this webinar, we explore this topic in further detail and look at how PPM disciplines are modernising to support the four imperatives of growing a digital business.
 Watch the webinar to hear from Marc Leijten, Advisor at Broadcom’s Enterprise Software Division, explain how modern PPM can help you:

 - Transform business and operating models